trdroid/Cocos2D-Examples/_misc/setup/README.md

 Please restart the terminal or restart computer to make added system variables take effect
 ```

 Note that there was an error in setting the "ANT_ROOT" environment variable as the path should be set to the "bin" directory, as "C:\Software\Apache Ant\apache-ant-1.9.7\bin", so define the "ANT_ROOT" environment variable.
-Also, to avoid the issues that could happen with spaces in the path, change the directory name from "Apache Ant" to "Apache-Ant" and update the path in "ANT_ROOT" environment variable.
+Also, to avoid the issues that could happen with spaces in the path, change the directory name from "Apache Ant" to "Apache-Ant" and update the path in "ANT_ROOT" environment variable to "C:\Software\Apache-Ant\apache-ant-1.9.7\bin".

 ```sh
 C:\Users\droid>cocos